 Some of the leading manufacturers and suppliers of the automotive HUD market are Bosch (Germany), Continental (Germany), Denso (Japan), Visteon (US), Nippon Seiki (Japan), Panasonic (Japan), Pioneer (Japan), Yazaki (Japan), and others.

 Download PDF Brochure @ https://www.marketsandmarkets.com/pdfdownloadNew.asp?id=11272971

-The automotive HUD market, by HUD type, is estimated to grow from USD 842 million in 2020 to USD 3,318 million by 2025.
 The windshield HUD segment is estimated to hold the largest market share during the forecast period owing to its preference by OEMs.
 In addition, this type of HUD integrates multiple functions, provides higher resolution and better visuals, and can also be used for augmented reality HUD.
 However, the price of the windshield HUD is higher than that of the combiner HUD.
-Combiner HUDs are preferred in mid-segment vehicles because of cost-effectiveness and offer cost-effective systems with a compact field of view and limited color definition.
-The combiner HUD segment is projected to grow at the highest CAGR of 44.8% during the forecasted period.
+Combiner HUDs are preferred in mid-segment vehicles because of their cost-effectiveness and offer cost-effective systems with a compact field of view and limited colour definition.
+The combiner HUD segment is projected to grow at the highest CAGR of 44.1% during the forecasted period.